 The foundational programs of the UCLA Institute for Precision Health are located directly on campus, all within walking distance and include:

-UCLA ATLAS Program aims to create a genetic map of UCLA patients, enabling us to find new risk factors for diseases and choose the best treatments for each patient.
+UCLA ATLAS Initiative aims to create a genetic map of UCLA patients, enabling us to find new risk factors for diseases and choose the best treatments for each patient.
 ATLAS encompasses one of the most powerful tools in the discovery of disease: a large-scale collection of diverse patient blood, saliva, and tissue samples—this is the treasure of the UCLA precision health biobank.
 Researchers will be able to analyze data both within and across a broader population to reveal new insights.

 California Center for Rare Diseases at UCLA brings together leading expertise in genetic and genomic medicine to provide greater insight into undiagnosed diseases affecting millions of people globally.
 Although rare diseases are uncommon, they represent close to 10 percent of our population and include rare forms of common diseases such as Alzheimer’s, autism, heart disease and cancer.
 The Center is also building models to determine whether someone is at risk for diseases like breast cancer, depression, or diabetes.
 Doctors can empower patients with this knowledge much earlier, recommending behavioral changes that may help prevent the illness from materializing.